FedProphet: Memory-Efficient Federated Adversarial Training via Robust and Consistent Cascade Learning

 \section{Local Client Design}

-In this section, we assume that the whole model (also denoted as the backbone model) has been partitioned into $M$ modules for cascade learning, while we leave the discussion on how the backbone model is partitioned to \cref{sec:server}.
-We will introduce how a client adversarially trains a module with strong convexity regularization to ensure the robustness of the backbone model in \cref{subsec:amt}.
-In \cref{subsec:lowcons}, we will uncover the relationship between objective inconsistency and robustness, which demonstrates that the adversarial cascade learning we propose can also achieve low objective inconsistency in addition to the robustness guarantee.
+In this section, we introduce the local trainer on clients.
+We first introduce how a client adversarially trains a module with strong convexity regularization to ensure the robustness of the backbone model in \cref{subsec:amt}.
+In \cref{subsec:lowcons}, we will uncover the relationship between objective inconsistency and robustness, which demonstrates that the adversarial cascade learning we propose can also achieve low objective inconsistency in addition to strong robustness.